Brainsware/markdown/README.md

 by [Michel Fortin](http://michelf.com/).
 Works quite well with PSR-0 autoloaders and is [Composer](http://packagist.org/) friendly.

+This is a fork from dflydev, to strip it down even more and simplify.

 Changes from the official PHP Markdown & Extra
 ----------------------------------------------